awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 + `ClosestToNextInstanceHour`\.
 Terminate instances that are closest to the next billing hour\.
 This policy helps you maximize the use of your instances and manage your Amazon EC2 usage costs\.
 + `Default`\.
 Terminate instances according to the default termination policy\.
 This policy is useful when you have more than one scaling policy for the group\.
 + `OldestLaunchTemplate`\.
 Terminate instances that have the oldest launch template: first the non\-current launch template followed by the oldest version of the current launch template\.
 This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
 + `AllocationStrategy`\.
-Terminate instances in the Auto Scaling group to align the instance distribution to the allocation strategies for On\-Demand and Spot Instances, your current selection of instance types, and distribution across your N lowest priced Spot pools\.
+Terminate instances in the Auto Scaling group to align the remaining instances to the allocation strategy for the type of instance \(either a Spot Instance or an On\-Demand Instance\) that is terminating\.
+This policy is useful when your preferred instance types have changed\.
+You can gradually rebalance the distribution of Spot Instances across your N lowest priced Spot pools\.
+You can also gradually replace On\-Demand Instances of a lower priority type with On\-Demand Instances of a higher priority type\.

 **To customize a termination policy using the console**